 - Conditional Access policies can include or exclude these locations.

-- Sign-ins from trusted named locations improve the accuracy of Azure AD Identity Protection's risk calculation, lowering a user's sign-in risk when they authenticate from a location marked as trusted.
+- Sign-ins from trusted named locations improve the accuracy of Microsoft Entra ID Protection's risk calculation, lowering a user's sign-in risk when they authenticate from a location marked as trusted.

 Even if you know the network and mark it as trusted does not mean you should exclude it from policies being applied.
 Verify explicitly is a core principle of a Zero Trust architecture.
 To find out more about Zero Trust and other ways to align your organization to the guiding principles, see the Zero Trust Guidance Center.

-Organizations can determine country location by IP address or GPS coordinates.
+Organizations can determine country/region location by IP address or GPS coordinates.

 To define a named location by country/region, you need to provide:

 - Choose to determine location by IP address or GPS coordinates.